jpchateau/Interactive-Image/CONTRIBUTING.md

 ## Installing and building the project

-You need Node, NPM and SASS installed on your computer.
+You need Node.js, NPM and SASS installed on your computer.

 Building is done through npm scripts.